dfinke/ImportExcel/README.md

 #### [DATE]

 * Added Merge-Worksheet.ps1 so the install and publish will include this
+* Now allows you to name the pivot table sheet name when using `-IncludePivotTable`
+    * Demo of the `-PivotTableName` parameter
+* Added `-UseMSSQLSyntax` to code gen INSERT INTO correct format format
+    * Demo of the `-UseMSSQLSyntax` parameter - Examples\ExcelToSQLInsert\DemoSQLInsert.ps1

 #### 06/08/2018
 Thank you again to [James O'Neill](https://twitter.com/jamesoneill) for the lion share of these updates.